ajuneja23/paged_attn_dlm/README.md

 Relevant Papers: [LlaDA](https://arxiv.org/abs/2502.09992), [dKV Cache](https://arxiv.org/abs/2505.15781), [PagedAttention](https://arxiv.org/abs/2309.06180), [FlashAttention](https://arxiv.org/abs/2205.14135)

 This project aims to provide an implementation of LLaDA, a modern diffusion language model with multiple modern inference optimization techniques. dKV Cache first introduced the scheme of caching the keys and values of unmasked tokens in diffusion language models.
-PagedAttention introduced methods to reduce memory fragmentation driven by bloated KV cache sizes.
-FlashAttention introduced fast fused attention kernels.
+PagedAttention introduced chunking methods for the KV cache to improve memory efficiency.
+FlashAttention introduced fused attention kernels to reduce the required communication between SMs and DRAM.
 With these techniques combined, I am interested to see how quick DLM inference can get.

 ## Progress